duboyal/GQL_flask_app/README.md

 #### some notes
 - new notes

-- ok we will need to
+- ok we will need to set up the env variables so that this will work when deployed on an EC2 or something
+- images for this should be in the last commit message essentially
 ---------------------------------------------------------------
 #### posts are newest to oldest